grezniczek/redcap_custom_footer/README.md

 - **Custom footer for project / data entry pages**:
   Add any Text/HTML to be injected as footer in data entry pages.

+- **Custom footer for survey pages**:
+  Choice to use the same custom footer as for data entry pages or a different one.

-- **Custom footer for survey pages**: Choice to use the same custom footer as for data entry pages or a different one.
+- **Custom footer for protected email page**:
+  Choice to use the same custom footer as for data entry pages or a different one.

 As noted above, REDCap administrators will have full control over what project admins can do with regard to this module.
 System settings will apply to all projects (provided the option to automatically activate this module on all projects by default is activated, and the module has not subsequently been disabled in a project).